JCOM44/Numerics/README.md

-# curly-palm-tree
+# Numerical methods

-##Edit file

-Markdown file and description of repo
+My implementation of some useful numerical methods